simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 tains.
 In a nearby lamasery the lamas sounded the conchshell for the evening prayer.

 Here on the banks of the Iro, a boy was recently born who manifested strange faculties.
 Mysterious signs accompanied his birth.
 His mother, a shaman woman, heard mysterious voices, and the boy himself uttered amazing prophecies about the future glory of Buddhist Mongolia.
 The news of the appearance of the strange child spread like lightning all over Mongolia.
-The lamas everywhere whispered about the coming of a new incarnation of Je-tsiin tam-pa Hutukhtu.
+The lamas everywhere whispered about the coming of a new incarnation of Je-tsün tam-pa Hutukhtu.
 The Government of the Republic was obliged to send out a commission of inquiry and to post proclamations in Urga to calm the population.
 It is sometimes difficult to discount rumors by printed words and the news about the new Bogdo Gegen continues to agitate the minds of the deeply religious Mongols.
 This boy is not the only candidate to the vacant throne of the Mongolian Pontiff.
 There is another --- a boy known to have appeared in inner Mongolia, who is now studying in some of the lamaseries within the Chinese border.

 We started before dawn and drove toward a low pass leading across the forest-clad ridge, south of the river.
 The newly constructed road was muddy and sandy.
 Our cars sank deep into the mud and had to be rescued by horsemen.